 Polymorphism using interfaces in go

-Interfaces are a method to differentiate the behavior of different objects.
-An interface will be in charge of calling the method we specify corresponding to its struct type.
+Based on the above, in Go interfaces are a method to differentiate the behavior of different objects.
+An interface will be in charge of calling the method that we specify corresponding to its struct type.

 See how the interface declares that the type fourSidesFigure has a method called area that returns a result of type float64.